sadiqs3/DP_claims_triage/docs/final_technical_report_draft.md

 - passed all eight held-out adversarial safety cases;
 - documented the six unsafe-routing errors transparently.

 The six incorrect `PROCEED` recommendations show that the current structured-data and deterministic-rule coverage is insufficient for production use.
-Guardrails successfully prevented LLM override, but they could not correct incomplete deterministic evaluation.
+Guardrails prevented LLM override but could not correct incomplete deterministic evaluation.

 The final conclusion is: